lisa-1010/dkt/README.md

 ### Requirements
-In order to replicate our experiments you need to download the code.org data set from here:
+In order to replicate our experiments you need to download the code.org data set from here: https://code.org/files/anonymizeddata.zip

-https://code.org/files/anonymizeddata.zip
+Then copy the contents of the downloaded folder into dkt/data/.

 For more information about this data set, please refer to the readme.txt inside the data folder and the code.org
 website: https://code.org/research